 AZ: What is the most important benefit of strength training, in your opinion?

-TheSupersaiyan: Whatever your goal getting strong is the first thing to do.
-Once you're super strong, every doors are opened to you, you have no limit, this is the best benefit of strength training.
-It's like school, once you get the best diploma, you can go where you want, here's the same.
-Being strong will help you with everything even if your goals are based on muscular endurance such as 50 pull up in a row.
-Being able to do one arm pull up will help towards this goal but the reverse is not necessarily (so true! - Alex).
-Like doing planche push up will help you to do many regular push up easily, but someone able to do 200 push up will not have necessarily the strength to do a planche push up, and so on...
-Same about power, in order to be very powerful you need to be first super strong, P =fv.
+TheSupersaiyan: Whatever your goal is, getting strong is the first thing to do.
+Once you’re super strong, every doors are opened to you, you have no limit, this is the best benefit of strength training.
+It’s like school, once you get the best diploma, you can go where you want, here’s the same.
+Being strong will help you with everything even, if your goals are based on muscular endurance such as 50 pull up in a row.
+Being able to do one arm pull up will help towards this goal, but the reverse is not necessarily (so true! – Alex).
+Like doing planche push up will help you to do many regular push up easily, but someone able to do 200 push up will not have necessarily the strength to do a planche push up, and so on… Same about power, in order to be very powerful you need to be first super strong, P =fv.

 AZ: What are your thoughts on nutrition?

 TheSupersaiyan: Well, not much, I always eat according to my hunger.
 I eat healthy, lot of fruits, vegetables.
 Meat at every meal, chicken, beef, pork, eggs, turkey etc… I only drink water and milk throughout the day, rarely fruit juices, I prefer to eat my fruits… I also eat everything like pizza, hamburgers, or any unhealthy food everyone likes, but it’s from time to time.
 I never deprive myself to eat anything.
 The only thing I care is to eat enough of protein per day, then I eat the carbs according to my hunger.
 That’s it.

 AZ: Are calisthenics popular in your country?
 Because here in Ukraine I see more and more people doing “Street Workout” stuff.